ARTICLE I. NAME

 Chair or Co-Chair

-- Can run alone or with a partner, one co-chair must not identify as male
+- Can run alone or with a partner, one co-chair must not identify as a cisgender male

 - Secure meeting spaces